 The Québec Pension Plan

 The Québec Pension Plan is a compulsory public insurance plan for workers age 18 and over whose annual employment income is greater than 3 500 $.
 Its purpose is to provide persons who work in Québec (or have worked in Québec) and their families with basic financial protection in the event of retirement, death or disability.
-The Plan's future is guaranteed, thanks to the amendments adopted in 2011.
+The Plan's future is guaranteed, thanks to the passage of the Act to amend the Act respecting the Québec Pension Plan and other legislative provisions in 2011.

 Contributions to the Plan